 Diagnosing animal diseases

-Diagnosing a disease an essential part of disease management and prevention.
-Specialized laboratories across the nation are dedicated to animal health just as hospital laboratories are dedicated to human health.
+Diagnosis is an essential part of disease management and prevention.
+Specialized laboratories across the nation are dedicated to animal health.
 Disease must be controlled whether it is affecting a pet or an entire flock of animals.
 A small outbreak of disease can spread and hinder the entire population.
-It is the duty of an animal disease diagnostics lab to diagnose a disease in a timely manner to prevent the spread of disease.
+Quick detection and diagnosis can help prevent further spread.

 Animal disease diagnostics laboratories serve to improve animal health not only for production purposes, but for the entire area they serve.
-A laboratory’s priority is to diagnose whatever comes into their premises, no matter if the specimen is a pet alpaca or a flock of turkeys.
+A laboratory’s priority is to diagnose all specimens on their premises, no matter if the specimen is a pet alpaca or a flock of turkeys.

 Learn about diseases that can spread between humans and animals